FundsToVotes/serverside/developer_notes.md

 REMOTE_SERVER_LOGIN in every deploy script

 billandindustries.go - propublica congress api key

+rundocker.sh for the database - root password and database name
 ## Tips, Code Snippets, and Shortcuts
 * In Visual Studio Code, `ctrl+k v` will render the preview of this page and any other markdown page